Libation: Religious practice

-Historical
+Antiquity

 Ancient Sumer

 The Sumerian afterlife was a dark, dreary cavern located deep below the ground.
-This bleak domain was known as Kur, where the souls were believed to eat nothing but dry dust and family members of the deceased would ritually pour libations into the grave through a clay pipe, thereby allowing the dead to drink.
+This bleak domain was known as Kur, where the souls were believed to eat nothing but dry dust.
+Family members would offer a drink to the deceased by ritually pouring libations into the grave through a clay pipe.

 Ancient Egypt

-Libation was part of ancient Egyptian society where it was a drink offering to honor and please the various divinities, sacred ancestors, humans present and not present, as well as the environment.
+Libation was part of ancient Egyptian society where it was a drink offering to honor and please the various divinities, sacred ancestors, humans present and humans who are alive but not physically present, as well as the environment.
 It is suggested that libation originated somewhere in the upper Nile Valley and spread out to other regions of Africa and the world.
-According to Ayi Kwei Armah, “[t]his legend explains the rise of a propitiatory custom found everywhere on the African continent: libation, the pouring of alcohol or other drinks as offerings to ancestors and divinities.”
+According to Ayi Kwei Armah, "[t]his legend explains the rise of a propitiatory custom found everywhere on the African continent: libation, the pouring of alcohol or other drinks as offerings to ancestors and divinities."